 In early 2000, as part of a key skills development initiative, Eastman Chemical’s Worldwide Indirect Materials and Services Organization (WWIMS), which provides global supply management for all indirect materials and services, identified the newly updated C.P.M. and A.P.P. programs as an excellent resource to supplement its key skills development program.

 ISM’s study materials and exams offered Eastman an avenue for experienced professionals to validate their skills and less seasoned supply management staff to develop and expand their supply management knowledge base.

 The decision was made within Eastman's WWIMS to budget for, and fully support, any individual who wished to pursue the C.P.M. or A.P.P. or to just study the materials for personal and professional development.
 The undertaking was completely voluntary due to the workload in 2001, but a substantial percentage of the WWIMS staff became involved.

 Eastman provided each interested person with a personal copy of the C.P.M.
 Study Guide and the C.P.M.
-Diagnostic Kit.
+Diagnostic Practice Exam.
 A reference library was established containing multiple copies of numerous resource materials available through ISM and elsewhere (over 50 publications).